Beddington: History

 The 1911 Victoria County History documents Beddington in the period of its shrinkage.

 Wallington is now more urban than Beddington; the hamlet in 1901 had a population of 5,152 on an area of 312 acres.
 In prehistoric times it also appears to have been the more important place, since it gave its name to the hundred.
 It is possible that the Roman remains mentioned above may be a relic of a formerly important place, and that its name may preserve the memory of the Wealas, the Romanized Britons, whom the Suthrige found here when Britain was [mostly] becoming England.
 In historical records, however, Wallington is not a place of importance.
 There was a chapel, but there is no record of a parish church.
 In Bishop Willis's visitation of 1725 the chapel is described as partly used for a barn, no service having taken place [in memory].
 It was ruinous later in the century and was pulled down in 1797.
 There were extensive common fields, as was usual in the parishes on the north side of the chalk range.
 They were inclosed under an Act of 1812.
 In 1835 a system of allotments was established, which seems to have flourished for a time.
 A few old houses remain at Wallington Corner, but none of these appear to date from earlier than the beginning of the 19th century.

-A parish hall was built at Wallington in 1888, following its church and parish being set up in 1867 (in Beddington at the time).
-Holy Trinity Church school was built in 1896; the High School for girls was built in 1895 and enlarged in 1905.
+Wallington church (in Anglicanism), to be forthwith in charge of its own parish was founded in 1867 (in Beddington until then).
+Holy Trinity Church school was built in 1896; Wallington High School for girls was built in 1895 and enlarged in 1905.
 Thus it came about that Wallington took up most of the land of Beddington.
+Wallington post town has existed since the early 20th century; the railway station was renamed from somewhat mis-placed "Carshalton" in 1868.

 A static inverter plant of HVDC Kingsnorth stood here in the late 20th century.

+Governance

+Beddington forms part of the Carshalton and Wallington constituency, which, since 2024, is represented in the House of Commons, the national level of politics, by Bobby Dean, a Liberal Democrat.

+Beddington mostly overlaps the Beddington and South Beddington and Roundshaw wards for elections to Sutton London Borough Council.

+On 1 April 1965 the civil parish was abolished.
+At the 1951 census (one of the last before the abolition of the parish), Beddington had a population of 19,338.